adobe/coral-spectrum/coral-guide/manual/upgrade.md

 ### Overlay mechanism

 CoralUI3's positioning system for overlays was based on jQueryUI which is known to have limited functionality compared to today's existing solutions.
-Replacing it by a modern solution (PopperJS) has proven that it can solve overlay/positioning issues reported in AEM.
+Replacing it by a modern solution (PopperJS) has proven that it can solve common overlay/positioning issues previously occurring with CoralUI3.

 ## Upgrade changes